 8. Make a Bird Feeder: It can be as elaborate as you like.
 Add some food and then watch and record what birds you see.
 If making a bird feeder is a bit beyond you then just get the kids to help you fill up a shop brought feeder and watch what birds you get.

 10. Scent trail: Get the children to collect scented flowers and leaves from the garden.
 Once collected decide whether they are nasty or nice smells.
-They can pick their favorites and you could even blind fold each other and see if you can guess what plant it is by its smell.
+They can pick their favourites and you could even blind fold each other and see if you can guess what plant it is by its smell.